Sentinel-Software-GmbH/CHARON-Client/README.md

 ```
 runCharonBuilder.cmd --port unittest
 ```
 The command above will create a build folder and run Ceedling to create unit tests.

+### CppCheck
+To run CppCheck on charon .c files you can use the codeanalysis.bat.
+At this current state the analysis will only applay to the file in the src folder and the Windows port files.
+To change or add new foldert of files to analysis modify the codeanalysis.bat

+### Doxygen
+To generate Doxygen documentation you can use the documentation.bat.
+If you do not have the HTMLHelpCompiler in your Path you need to set it up in the Doxyfile or use the DoxygenWizard.

 ## Note
 The available preset for CMake can be found in the CMakePreset.json file.
 If you want to add an other preset please use the existing one as template.